-a) Research Approach
+140 6 Research Methodology a) Research Approach

-The aim of this study is to assess opportunities challenges facing women and entrepreneurs, and their engagement the entrepreneurship field.
+The aim of this study is to assess the opportunities and challenges facing women entrepreneurs, and their engagement in the entrepreneurship field.
 A qualitative approach was employed in this research.
-This approach enabled the researchers to address the "where", "when" and "how" during the data collection exercise (Sekaram, 2003).
+This approach enabled the researchers to address the "where", "when" and "how" during the data collection exercise ??Sekaram, 2003).